-Net interest income is lower in the three month comparison, reversing the positive position of the yearend 2011's comparison.
+Net interest income is lower in the six month comparison, reversing the positive position of the yearend 2011's comparison.
 This comes as no surprise as the first quarter 2011 was boosted by the collection of \$600 thousand of nonaccrual interest income.
-If that amount was subtracted from 2011, the net interest dollars would be very similar to 2012.
+If that amount was subtracted from 2011, the net interest dollars would be very similar and slightly lower than 2012.
 The issue of earning less per earning asset dollars, however, would still remain as evidenced by the lower net interest margin ratio.